Only available for 2D -> 2D examples,

 maximinLHS to maximize the minimal distance between design points.

 Regression learner from mlr, which is used as a surrogate to model our fitness function.
+If

 NULL (default), the default learner is determined as described here: mbo_default_learner.